 Table 11 shows the cumulative first-year regional energy savings driven by DOE lighting standards relative to the Sixth Plan in five-year bins.
 As expected, savings decline over time as the stock is saturated with standards-compliant lamps.
 The standards-effect on lighting regional consumption after 2026 is limited to the new construction market.

 Table 11.
-Regional Lighting Standards-Driven Energy Savings by Year-bin
+Regional Lighting Standards-Driven Energy Savings by Year-Bin